jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

             timestamp, '%Y/%m/%d %H:%M'
         )

-  the terminal shows all tests are still passing
+  and the terminal shows all tests are still passing

 * I remove the list of :doc:`Exceptions</how_to/exception_handling_programs>` encountered because the program does not need it